isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag non-`const` member functions that do not write to their objects
+* (Simple) Flag non-`const` member functions that do not write to their objects
+* (Moderate) Flag non-`const` methods with names beginning with words like "get", "is", "are", "has", ...

 ## <a name="SS-concrete"></a> C.concrete: Concrete types